photo credit: Noah Devereaux

-And when it comes to eating out in NYC, you’re also going to have to compromise - your time, your money, and/or your personal space.
+When it comes to eating out in NYC, you’re going to have to compromise—your time, your money, and/or your personal space.
 But not at LaRina.
 At this neighborhood restaurant in Fort Greene, you don’t just get great pasta, great prices, or a great patio.
 You get all three of those things.
 And while there are definitely better Italian restaurants in the city, LaRina is a place where you can walk in on a random weeknight for dinner, eat some stuffed pasta, and have a pleasant conversation with a friend on their cozy patio.

 LaRina is the second Italian spot from the people behind Aita in Clinton Hill.
-We like Aita, but LaRina is special.
-Special in the way that makes you feel - especially when you’re eating and drinking on the magic patio - like you are a lucky person, and that anybody who isn’t here is an unlucky person.
+We like Aita, but LaRina is different.
+Different in the way that makes you feel—especially when you’re eating and drinking on the magic patio.
+You feel like a lucky person.
+And you get the feeling that anybody who isn’t here is an unlucky person.

 LaRina’s thing is pasta, and you should plan for spaghetti and cappellacci to be the bulk of your meal.
-If you’re with one other person, split a few, a small plate or two, and a carafe of wine (after trying one of their many cocktails), and you have a pretty perfect dinner.
+If you’re with one other person, split a few of their rotating options, a small plate or two, and a carafe of wine (after trying one of their many cocktails).
+That's a pretty solid dinner.

 Just like rent-controlled apartments and Craigslist roommates, casual dinners often call for compromises.
 But now that we have LaRina, that won’t be necessary.

 One of the nightly specials here is always a seasonal salad, and we don’t just order them to convince ourselves that we’re eating a balanced meal.
 We order them because they’re really good.